Lukowalski97/Sensing-coverage/README.md

 and decreased (up to 0), but increasing range means increased energy consumption.
 Sensors must cooperate in order to cover as much area possible without using too much energy.

-Each sensor also has check_range which is used to check if some area around it is already covered by different sensor.
+Each sensor also has operational_range which is used to check if some area around it is already covered by different sensor.
 Sensors also have their sensing frequency (its abstract unit of time e.g. it could be seconds) and sensing offset - how many units pass until first sensing occurs.